 Dorminy Medical Center offers:

 In providing these valuable services to our community, Dorminy Medical Center faces numerous challenges to its financial viability and stability, including a lack of local indigent care funds.
 The loss of local industry, resulting in the loss of insurance benefits, has impacted our local healthcare system.
-Although a much-needed renovation expanded outpatient services, modernized the OR suite and outpatient surgery department, and added The Birthing Place, a state-of-the-art labor and delivery center, the expansion was costly.
+Although a much-needed renovation expanded outpatient services, modernized the OR suite and outpatient surgery department, the expansion was costly.
 The loss of primary care providers in the community has also impacted the hospital.

 Nevertheless, for the following reasons, we are optimistic about the hospital’s future: